a-barrel/The-Bulletin-MVP-Public-Copy/docs/light_mode_colorpalate.md

 **4. Accent Blue**
 * **Hex:** `#3EB8F0`
 * **Usage Notes:** This bright, clear blue is the perfect accent for interactive elements.
-It would be used for hyperlinks, the user's own chat bubbles, and as a background highlight for another category of events (like "Superman Premiere").
+It would be used for hyperlinks, the user's own chat bubbles, and as a background highlight for another category of discussions (like "Superman Premiere").

 ---